Pasta and beans (Pasta e Fagioli) is a typical dish of traditional Italian cuisine made with short pasta and beans (even known as Pasta Fazool).

-Pasta and beans (pasta e fagioli) is a typical dish of traditional Italian cuisine made with short pasta and beans.
-In this classic version we used ditalini pasta and borlotti beans, but the many Italian regional versions allow variations in the choice of the type of these two main ingredients.
+In this classic version we used ditalini pasta and borlotti beans.
+However the many Italian regional versions allow variations in the choice of the type of these two main ingredients.

-Pasta and beans soup is a recipe that includes different variations and seasonings, based on regional origin.
-There are those who use ham, some lard and some still use rind (for the very famous variant of pasta and beans with pork rinds, Roman style).
+Pasta and beans soup is a recipe that includes many different variations and seasonings, according to the regional origin.
+There are those who use prosciutto, those who use lard and those who use pork rind (for the famous variant of pasta and beans with pork rinds, Roman style).

 In any case, here is the most famous, easy-to-make pasta and beans recipe.
 At the end of this recipe you can find out how to make Italian pasta and bean soup with dried beans or fresh beans; these variants are longer to make but really excellent so keep reading!